Installation Planning and Tips

 - Your system includes 100’ of Cat5e cable per camera, which is enough for most installations.
 If you need a longer cable to reach your camera installation location, you can use up to 300’ of Cat5e per camera.
 Distances greater than 300’ will require a Power Over Ethernet (PoE) switch or injector placed along the line that can be purchased at computer retailers like Newegg or Amazon.

-- When planning the cable route to the back of the NVR, make sure to include the extra length that is needed for placing cables in ceilings, walls, or under overhangs.
+- When planning the cable route to the back of the recorder, make sure to include the extra length that is needed for placing cables in ceilings, walls, or under overhangs.

-- Most installations require one cable run per camera plus one to the NVR from the Internet router for remote access (optional).
+- Most installations require one cable run per camera plus one to the recorder from the Internet router for remote access (optional).

 - You may want to consider hiring a licensed electrician to run Cat5e camera cables and mount cameras.
 Depending on your location and difficulty of installation, cost can range from $50 to $200 per cable run.
 Most electricians provide free estimates.

 - If your installation is in a commercial building, consult local fire codes.
-Plenum rated cable may be required.
+Plenum rated cable or other special considerations may be required.

-- Ideally, cameras should be placed around 10 feet off the ground to gain a wider view of the recording area.
+- Cameras should be placed around 10 feet off the ground to gain a wider view of the recording area.
 This also helps to protect against accidental damage and vandals.

 - To prolong the life of the camera, choose an outdoor location protected from the elements and out of direct sunlight.
 Under the eaves of a house or building overhang is an ideal location.

-- Carefully plan the route for the Cat5e from the camera to the back of the NVR in advance.
+- Carefully plan the route for the Cat5e from the camera to the back of the recorder in advance.
 Depending on setup, it may be necessary to drill through walls, run cables through an attic or crawlspace, or to tuck cables under siding.
-Make sure you are prepared in advance and have the correct tools.

 - Avoid pointing cameras towards the sun, bright lights, or highly reflective surfaces.